 - 1. Exhibitors must be enrolled in the Swine Project. - 2.
 All crossbred and unregistered market hogs must be bona fide property of the exhibitor and registered in the County 4-H Office by May 1, current year.
 Purebred market hogs must be registered with their breed and the exhibitor as the owner by July 1 of the current year. - 3.
 All market swine will be tagged with a Maryland 4-H Livestock Tag at weigh in.
 In the event of a lost ear tag, the exhibitor must contact the Superintendent as soon as possible. - 4.
 To be sold in the sale a market hog must weigh between 235 300 lbs., plus or minus 1%. - 5.
 Any animal weighing under 235 lbs. and over 300 lbs. (plus or minus 1%) cannot be eligible for Champion and Reserve Champion. - 6.
 Bring ALL County and State Fair hogs to May weigh in.
 At that time, you will need to distinguish County and State Fair hogs.
-Three (3) hogs total can be tagged for County Fair with only two (2) brought to the County Fair by each exhibitor.
+Three (3) hogs total can be tagged for County Fair with only two (2) brought to the County Fair (including weigh in) by each exhibitor.
 (State Fair maximum of seven (7) hogs of which only five (5) may be shown.) - 7.
 Prior to weigh-in, RFID tags must be inserted and clean in the ear, no exceptions. - 8.
 A limit of two (2) market hogs can be sold by each exhibitor. - 9.
-To be eligible for the Livestock Sale, all Market Animals must show and be placed in their respective market class. - 10.
+To be eligible for the Livestock Sale, all Market Animals must show and be placed in their respective market class. - 10.THERE WILL BE NO PRIVATE SALES OF UNDERWEIGHT AND OVERWEIGHT ANIMALS.
+Parents and exhibitors are forbidden from approaching a buyer, before or after the sale, to inquire about keeping the animals or requesting that the animal be donated back to the exhibitor. - 11.
 Classes will be determined by division then by weight for Market Classes which are set up by the Superintendents.
-Classes for Showmanship will be created at the discretion of the Superintendent. - 11.
+Classes for Showmanship will be created at the discretion of the Superintendent. - 12.
 Breed association registration papers are required for purebred market hogs to show in the purebred division.
-Purebred hogs must be ear-notched prior to arrival on the fairgrounds.
-All others much show in the crossbred division. - 12.
+Purebred hogs must be earnotched prior to arrival on the fairgrounds.
+All others much show in the crossbred division. - 13.
 Fitting only allowed in your pen.
-No one is to fit at the wash rack. - 13.
-Rate of Gain will be calculated by Superintendent after weigh-in. - 14.
-Clipping of hair on hogs (market or breeding) is permitted. - 15.
+No one is to fit at the wash rack. - 14.
+Rate of Gain will be calculated by Superintendent after weigh-in. - 15.
+Clipping of hair on hogs (market or breeding) is permitted. - 16.
 Fitting of all swine shall be completed by the exhibitor ONLY.
-The exhibitor can be assisted by an immediate family member or the exhibitor can be assisted by another active 4-H member. - 16.
-Water and white talcum powder are the ONLY substances allowed on the skin of all swine. - 17.
-No one will be allowed in show ring during show except authorized personnel. - 18.
-Attire for exhibitors proper attire as noted in Outdoor Rule #27, page 12. - 19.
-Any novice showman (any first-year showman) must choose to be in either their age group or the novice group for fitting and showing. - 20.
-Any novice showman can enroll in both the novice division and their age group. - 21.
-Exhibitors must supply their own SHAVINGS for bedding initially. - 22.
+The exhibitor can be assisted by an immediate family member or the exhibitor can be assisted by another active 4-H member. - 17.
+Water and white talcum powder are the ONLY substances allowed on the skin of all swine. - 18.
+No one will be allowed in show ring during show except authorized personnel. - 19.
+Attire for exhibitors proper attire as noted in Outdoor Rule #27, page 12. - 20.
+Any novice showman can enroll in both the novice division and their age group.

+- 21. Exhibitors must supply their own SHAVINGS for bedding initially. - 22.
 See General Rules, Rules for Outdoor Exhibitors, and Livestock Sale Rules.
 See pages 7 12.